opencog/evidence/README.md

 Here, the idea is modified: The jigsaw connector tabs are not strict yes/no matches, but have some confidence or likelihood.
-This confidence or likelylihood is obtained from hierarchical subrelations: do sub-pieces also fit?
+This confidence or likelihood is obtained from hierarchical sub-relations: do sub-pieces also fit?
 This confidence may also be obtained by spreading over the local neighborhood: is coherence maintained over not just nearest neighbors, but also next-nearest-neighbors, etc.?
 In Link